Woman sitting in grass reading a book

 I’m thinking of moving to Brookings, where can I find information about relocation options?

 We’re thrilled you’re considering moving to Brookings!
-Your first step should be to either download a copy of our community guide or request a hard copy.
+Your first step should be to either download a copy of our visitor guide or request a hard copy.
 It features a variety of topics like retail, dining, education, community activities and organizations, relocation information, a city map and more.
-For more relocation resources, we’ll send you over to LiveInBrookings.com.
+For more relocation resources, we’ll send you over to LiveInBrookings.org.
 There’s a wealth of information for those looking to make the move to Brookings.

 I don’t have a car, what are my options for getting around town?